zombiecure/songs/index.md

 - Sing at coffee shops
 - Wake up other zombies
 - Build a music history library for others to learn from
+- A new type of news outlet.
+News to a beat.
+Just the facts.

 ## The Songs